bradford-smith94/vim-autolist/README.md

     nnoremap O :AutolistNewLineAbove<CR>
 ```

+This example makes the `Enter` key in insert mode call autolist as well as the
+`o` and `O` keys in normal mode, so that while you are normally typing out a
+list autolist will work automatically.

-To use a command directly:
+Or to use a command directly:
 ```
-    "type something like this then hit enter :AutolistNewLineBelow
+    "just type something like this then hit enter :AutolistNewLineBelow
 ```